How To Keep Your Face Warm When Cycling In Cold Weather

 Material-wise, anything that wicks moisture from the skin while keeping it warm and dry is suitable.
 Good choices include Thermax, polypropylene, or other synthetics.
 Personally, a soft fleece balaclava seems to be another decent option.

 Make sure the fabric isn’t too thick because otherwise, it will cause an issue with the fit of the helmet.
 You don’t want to remove the pads or change the side for the helmet to fit.
 In fact, thicker balaclavas may cause overheating.
-It’s equally important to radiate the excessive heat as it is important to hold the necessary warmth.
+It’s equally important to radiate excessive heat as it is important to hold the necessary warmth.

 Related Reading – Best Cycling Balaclava Reviews & Buying Guide